Heydon/inclusive-design-checklist/README.md

 - [ ] Use content-based, not device-specific, media queries
 - [ ] Provide alternatives and/or descriptions for complex visualizations
 - [ ] Include only clear, meaningful animations
-- [ ] Honor requests to remove animation via the `prefers-reduced-motion` media quey
+- [ ] Honor requests to remove animation via the `prefers-reduced-motion` media query
 - [ ] Make sure controls do not elicit unexpected or jarring behavior
 - [ ] Do not include third parties that compromise user privacy
 - [ ] Do not recreate supported and expected browser behaviors with bespoke scripts